jiangyigithub/my_offer/notebooks/longman3000/vlog/07cinema.md

 The sales assistants are trained to dealing with customer complaint in a friendly manner.

 **completely**
+`/pliː/`
 I'm not completely sure.

 ## 5
 **complicated**
+Mental illness is a very complicated subject.

 **component**
+Exercise is one of the key components of a heathy lifestyle.

 **comprehensive**
+`/ˈhen/` 3'
+The following guildlines do not aim to be totally comprehensive.